Ircam-RnD/binauralFIR/README.md

 - re-sampling is broken on full set (Chrome 48 issue): too many parallel audio contexts?
 - no HTTPS on SOFA server, yet (mixed content blocked)
-- clicks on Firefox 44-45 (during update of `convolver.buffer`-
+- clicks on Firefox 44-45 (during update of `convolver.buffer`)
+- in documentation, links to BinauralPanner methods are broken (esdoc)

 ## To do ##